APercy/supercub/README.md

-Minetest 5.4 mod: Hydroplane - Super Duck
+Minetest 5.4 mod: Super Cub
 ========================================

-The Super Duck
+The Super Cub

-This one tries to implement some flight, using the mobkit mod.
+Adapted from Super Duck, this is a pure lithoplane, based on Super Cub airplane.
 In order to fly, it is necessary to first supply the airplane with biofuel.
-Then with a bottle or gallon selected, punch it against the airplane floater.
+Then with a bottle or gallon selected, punch it against the airplane.
 You can use 10 bottles them to fill the tank.
 See the fuel gauge on the airplane panel (right below, with a green F).
 To embark, click with the right button.
 While the machine is off, it is possible to move it using the sneak and jump keys (shift an space).